For the longest time, most B2B marketers have dismissed Instagram as a "B2C thing."

 Get the Logistics Right

-Once you've established how you want to use Instagram to inspire your B2B leads and customers and make your B2B brand shine, it's time to get into the finer details.
+Once you've established how to market on Instagram to inspire your B2B leads and customers and make your B2B brand shine, it's time to get into the finer details.

 At this point, you should work on your Instagram style guide (don't forget the captions!), plan your different campaigns, decide how you're going to approach creating your content (pay attention to UGC or user-generated content as well here as UGC can drive a lot of engagement), determine a publishing schedule and so on.